ItzEnigma/avr-projects/README.md

 ---
 # Smart Home project

-A GUI based smart home that enable the user to monitor and control his home remotely using web-application and only one microcontroller _(ATmega32)_.
+A GUI-based smart home that enables the user to monitor and control his home remotely using a web application and only one microcontroller _(ATmega32)_.

 ## Features

 ### 1- Web-Application Features
-__a)__ User can monitor indoor temprature
+__a)__ User can monitor indoor temperature

 __b)__ User can monitor and control Door lock